teamforage/forage-android-sdk/README.md

 Please reference [Step 3 of Performing a Balance Check](#step-3-call-setforageconfig)

-### Step 4: Submit the pin for the deferred EBT payment
+### Step 4: Submit the PIN for the deferred EBT payment

 The ForageSDK provides a method to submit a customer's PIN for an EBT payment and defer the capture of the payment to the server.